KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

     $ useradd -r -m -s /bin/bash kylo

     $ useradd -r -m -s /bin/bash activemq
+..

-Confirm that the above commands created groups as intended by looking at /etc/group level in the directory.
+Confirm that the above commands created groups as intended by looking at /etc/group.
 Some operating systems may not create them by default.

 .. code-block:: shell

     $ cat /etc/group
+..

 If the groups are missing, then run the following: